5600 West BRT: West Valley City

 Just after entering West Valley City the 5600 West bus will reach the 5400 South stop at about 5400 South.
 Another Park and Ride lot is planned for the area of this stop as well.
 After crossing West 5400 South (SR-173), it will continue north along South 5600 West and will cross West 5200 South (Henley Drive/Westridge Boulevard), West 5100 South (Mountain Men Drive), West 4970 South (South Garden Ridge Road), and West 4700 South before arriving at the 4700 South stop.
 Continuing on along South 5400 West it will cross West 4470 South (Chantry Way), West 4420 South (Deercrest Drive), West 4360 South, before passing in front of Hunter High School and crossing over the Utah and Salt Lake Canal.

 Just north of the canal the 5600 West bus will cross West 4100 South and then continue north to West 3500 South (SR-171) and the 3500 South stop.
 The 3500 South stop will include a connection to the 3500 South bus route (35) and is anticipated to include as Park and Ride lot as well.
 After crossing West 3500 South it will continue north along 5600 West and will cross West 3100 South before reaching West 2700 South (Parkway Boulevard/Lake Park Boulevard) and the 2700 South stop.
 This stop is also anticipated to include a Park and Ride lot.
 It will then proceed to stop at 2700 South, where it will connect to the new bus route 26 and 17.
 The bus will then proceed north along 5600 West until it enters Salt Lake City, where it will cross SR-201.

 Salt Lake City

 After entering Salt Lake City, the bus will continue north until reaches the International Center, where it will make a stop.
 After it will proceed east along Amelia Earhart Drive, and then turn back south on Wright Brothers Drive heading to the entrance ramp onto I-80, where it will then exit off at the Airport, and proceed to the terminal, where it will stop.

-Then it will proceed back along the same route but heading in the opposite direction.
+Leaving the airport, the bus will continue east on North Temple, stopping at the 1940 West North Temple, Power, Jackson/Euclid, and North Temple Bridge/Guadalupe Green Line stations.
+The bus will then turn onto State Street (US-89) before turning onto 200 South to reach the Salt Lake Central station.
+It will then proceed back along the same route but heading in the opposite direction.